Table

 Pagination is provided for all tables with more than 60 rows, allowing for easy navigation through the content by limiting the maximum number of rows per page.
 Don’t use endless scrolling for tables, as it can hinder user experience and make it difficult to manage or act on large data sets effectively.

 Hover is applied at the table row and cell levels for inner cell elements such as forms, dropdown, or buttons.
 Table focus is handled at the cell level.
 A disabled state can be applied at a row or cell level.
-See Interaction States for more details on layer state styling.
+See Interaction states for more details on layer state styling.

 Do use green to represent a positive trend for sales increasing or costs decreasing and red to represent a negative trend for sales decreasing or costs increasing.
 However, color cannot express this meaning alone.
 That is why we use the color in addition to an up or down arrow to represent this change.
 This provides contrast and conveys meaning for our color blind or low vision users.